 The Fotana and Air abrasion technologies are particularly well suited for patients who have new cavities on baby or permanent teeth, and the process is typically far more conservative and minimally invasive in comparison to the usage of the traditional dental drill.
 A dental patient who religiously sees Dr. Nick for regular checkups and presents with new decay is a prime candidate for this sort of painless and minimally invasive cavity restoration.
 In addition, the metal-free white fillings that are placed in these cavities tend to outlast the more invasive, larger fillings necessary after the use of the drill.
 This is due to the smaller surface area of filling being exposed to the rigors of chewing over time.

-Do all dentists use the Fotana or Air Abrasion in their practices?
+Do all dentists use the Fotona Dental Lasers or Air Abrasion in their practices?
 No, but they should!
-As a matter of fact, as of the summer of 2017, Dr. Nick owns the only Fotana dental laser in the state of Arkansas, let alone Northwest Arkansas!
+As a matter of fact, Dr. Nick owns two of both the very costly Dual-Wavelength Fotona Lasers and Air Abrasion units, they are used so much!

 3-D and 2-D X-Rays.